 $$f(x) = Ax$$

-This simple operation is basically what happens in every layer of a neural network, just with a nonlinear activation function added on top.
+This simple operation is what happens in every layer of a neural network.
+Just add a nonlinear activation function on top and you’ve got deep learning.

 1 | import numpy as np |

-Let me show you how matrix operations show up in some fundamental machine learning techniques.
+Here’s how matrix operations show up in some fundamental ML techniques.

 Principal Component Analysis